jakobvaa/trello-relative-due-date/src/README.md

 <h2 id="introduction">Introduction to the CIS Conference Organisers Tool</h2>

 Many of our IEEE CIS Volunteers have vast conference organization experience but may need fast access to the latest rules and updated information, as well as having access to useful hints and guidelines for particular conference organisation activities.
 Further, support is needed for the important role that our conference organisers play in  training up our next generation of conference organisers.
-The IEEE CIS CO-Tool is designed to provide such a valuable information source to meet these needs as well as providing filtering of the information source, tuned to particular conference organiser roles.
+The IEEE CIS Conference Organisation Tool is designed to provide such a valuable information source to meet these needs as well as providing filtering of the information source, tuned to particular conference organiser roles.

 Organising such an event, not only requires access to information, but planning support for the many deadlines involved in the various activities leading up to, during and after  such an event.
 Due to the introduction of a unique feature in the Conference Organising Tool that allows for relative dates, the default activity deadlines are automatically converted to actual calendar deadlines  for the particular event when the actual key conference dates are added e.g. Event start Date, Paper Sumbmission deadline etc. This feature thus provides the much needed planning support, through a CIS Timeline view of all activities, tuned to the given event.
 The user can easily swap between the CIS Timeline View and the more detailed CIS Information View for a particular activity in question.